Gonzo2500/Milestone-Project-2/README.md

 + Get form data from user via EmailJs
 + Both forms hold data validation and all fields residing within are set to required ensuring information submitted is of the correct format.
 + Interactive elements
++ Showing right answer for questions
++ Showing how much time the user has left to answer

 The fonts used throughout the site were imported into the HTML of each page from Google Fonts and are called 'Roboto' and "Bungee Outline".